pycontribs/jira/docs/index.rst

    :maxdepth: 2

 This documents the ``jira-python`` package (version |release|), a Python library designed to ease the use of the JIRA REST API.
 Some basic support for the GreenHopper REST API also exists.

-The source is stored at https://bitbucket.org/bspeakmon/jira-python
+The source is stored at https://bitbucket.org/bspeakmon/jira-python.

 Changelog
 =========

-Version 0.13
+Version 0.13 -- April 10, 2013

+This is the first release driven by the community and fueled by its contributions.
+Many thanks to Markus Wilk, Sorin Sbarnea, Matt Doar, Doug Johnston, Greg Warner, Mark Egan-Fuller, Diogo Campos, and Randall Hunt for the feature work and bug-squishing that made such a terrific release possible!

-* Update to work with Requests 1.0+
+* Update to work with Requests 1.0+, including better OAuth support.
+* Basic support for the GreenHopper REST API.
+* Deprecate python-magic in favor of standard libraries imghdr and mimetypes.
-* Added optional ``filename`` parameter to ``add_attachement``
+* Added optional ``filename`` parameter to ``add_attachment``
 * Added ability to pass a ``verify`` parameter to the requests session.
 * ``search_issues`` and ``dashboards`` now return a ``ResultList`` which includes some search metadata.
 * Various bugfixes (issues #5, #7, #8 and #11)